 When I started recapping our Europe trips, I figured I had months worth of blog posts.
 Well, I was right, but now I only have one more post after this and that makes me insanely sad.
 We have a couple of domestic trips on the calendar, but we really need to start planning our 10 year anniversary trip.
 Any big suggestions on international trips??
 We have a couple ideas, but nothing locked in yet.

 Anyways, this round of photos are my favorite.
 The entire purpose of this trip was to do some hiking in the Alps.
 We wanted to be in the shadow of the Matterhorn (without actually climbing it.)
 The glacier run offs were clear and beautiful, the flowers were just starting to bloom but there was snow capped mountains every direction.
-We based our time in Zermatt as you might remember from this post
+We based our time in Zermatt as you might remember from

 We did two full days of hiking and exploring using the paths that leave right from the main street.
 There are trails of all skill levels.
 Our first hiking day, we walked straight down main street until the road turned to a small hiking path.
 There were tons of turn offs and trails to choose from.
 We passed a few other travelers on our route, but it was never busy.